The goal of this module is to support the integration of reinforcement

 action.
 Note the one to one relation between environment steps and calls

-.
-If the simulation does not call AgentApplication::InferAction
+to AgentApplication::InferAction.
+If the simulation does not call AgentApplication::InferAction, the

 environment won’t step.

-and install applications of a specified type on Node
+and install applications of a specified type on Nodes.
+To avoid repeating

 casts, which would lead to very cluttered code, an RlApplicationHelper

-was introduced by this framework which returns RlApplicationContainer
+was introduced by this framework which returns RlApplicationContainers

 The main configuration task of this framework is the setup of all